 Robert joined the Board December 2020.
 A retired engineer, he was a 20 year project manager for NASA/Honeywell.
 Among his many enjoyments are golf, NASA, family cookouts, boating, flying, and music.
 He is a board member for the Abundant Life Foursquare Church in Bremerton, board member of the Bremerton Central Lions Club, and small business owner.

-With a nearly a four decade (37 years) career in Law Enforcement, Gary formerly served as Kitsap County Sheriff from January 2015 - June 2021.
-Gary is a member of both the National and the Western States Sheriffs Associations, the Washington State Association of Sheriff and Police Chiefs, and other law enforcement affiliated organizations.
-He is also a member of the Bremerton-Olympic Council of the U.S. Navy League.
+Gary had served as Kitsap County Sheriff since January 2015 and retired in July of 2021.
+With a nearly a four decade (37 years) career in Law Enforcement, Gary was a member of both the National and the Western States Sheriffs Associations, the Washington State Association of Sheriff and Police Chiefs, and other law enforcement affiliated organizations.
+He was also a member of the Bremerton-Olympic Council of the U.S. Navy League.
 His strong support of healthy communities extends to involvement with numerous organizations including Compassionate Friends of Kitsap County, Peninsula Work Release Advisory Board, Kitsap 911 Advisory Board to name a few.
-Sheriff Simpson’s department was the first to bring a KMHS Designated Crisis Responder onto a Deputy/DCR Mobile Crisis Co-Responder Team, a commitment to seeing that people in behavioral health crisis and offices would be more able to deescalate and improve crisis response in the field.
+As Sheriff, Simpson’s department was the first to bring a KMHS Designated Crisis Responder onto a Deputy/DCR Mobile Crisis Co-Responder Team, a commitment to seeing that people in behavioral health crisis and offices would be more able to deescalate and improve crisis response in the field.

-Steve, elected to the Board in 2014, is Executive Director of Washington Association of Sheriffs and Police Chiefs and formerly Chief of Police, Bremerton Police Department.
-During his career he has taken an active role in policy and in community dialogue regarding the intersection of mental health with the law and justice system.
-He holds a Bachelor's Degree in Sociology, a Master's Degree in Public Administration, and prior to his law enforcement career he served as elected member of the Minnesota House of Representatives, where he served on the Judiciary, Government Operations, and State Government Finance Committees.
+Steve, elected to the Board in 2014, is Executive Director of Washington Association of Sheriffs and Police Chiefs.
+He was formerly Chief of Police for the Bremerton Police Department, Chief of the Kent Police Department, and the King County Sheriff.
+During his career, Steve has taken an active role in policy and community dialogue regarding the intersection of behavioral health with the law and justice system, working to reduce involvement in the criminal justice system and provide alternatives to arrest.
+He holds a Bachelor's Degree in Sociology, a Master's Degree in Public Administration.
+Before his law enforcement career, he served as an elected member of the Minnesota House of Representatives, where he served on the Judiciary, Government Operations, and State Government Finance Committees.

 Jan Tezak, RN, MN